 A fragmention is an extension to URL syntax that links and cites a phrase within a document by using a URL fragment consisting of the phrase itself, including whitespace.

 - Per CC0, to the extent possible under law, the editors have waived all copyright and related or neighboring rights to this work.
 In addition, as of 2016-07-02, the editors have made this specification available under the Open Web Foundation Agreement Version 1.0.

-Fragmentions find the first matching word or phrase in a document and focuses its closest surrounding element.
-The match is determined by the case-sensitive string following the ## double-hash.
+Fragmentions find the first matching word or phrase in a document and focus its closest surrounding element.
+The match is determined by the case-sensitive string following the # (or ## double-hash).
 The closest surrounding element may be a span, paragraph, heading, button, input, or any other container.

 Implementations on IndieWeb sites.

 - initial discussion and follow-up explaining the idea more generally

 - Jonathan's example page

 - Kevin's original page with Jonathan's script added

 - Aaron's site - note the custom CSS for the highlighted paragraph